Wolfgang Straßmann: Biography

 Straßmann started to study philosophy at the University of Breslau but moved to the Friedrich Wilhelm University in Berlin to study medicine.
 He worked for Johann Friedrich Dieffenbach in his clinical clerkship.

 In the March Revolution of 1848, Straßmann fought on the barricades at Berlin's Königstrasse.
 On 18 March 1848 Prussian troops under the command of Karl von Prittwitz stormed the barricades, Straßmann and eight of his comrades managed to hide in the house of Meno Burg.
 Straßmann fled to the upper floor and was hidden in the bed of a servant girl while his comrades were executed by Prussian troops.
 On 12 August 1848, Straßmann walked along the Unter den Linden in a group of revolutionaries which started to wrest Prussian cockades from other promenaders.
 At the Café Kranzler, he finally addressed the crowd, declared the Hohenzollern dynasty "no longer worthy of the throne of Prussia" and proclaimed the German Republic.
 He was arrested the same day, sentenced to six weeks imprisonment and banished from Berlin.

 Straßmann moved to Schleswig-Holstein and volunteered in the First Schleswig War as a medic in the German Federal Army under the command of Karl von Prittwitz.
 After the withdrawal of the Federal Army, he remained within the Schleswig-Holstein troops as a lieutenant, fought in the Battle of Idstedt and was decorated for bravery.

 In 1854, he returned to Berlin and graduated in 1855.
 Initially not allowed to practice in Berlin, he volunteered as a medic in a cholera outbreak in Stralau (today part of Berlin-Friedrichshain), at that time just outside of Berlin's city limits.
 From 1856 to 1885 Straßmann practiced as a physician in Berlin.

 Straßmann was elected as a member of Berlin's city council representing the German Progress Party in 1863, from 1875 until his death in 1885 he was the council's President.
 He collaborated with Rudolf Virchow and was especially active in the field of medical care and education of the poor.
 Straßmann initiated the construction of septic drain fields in Berlin.

 In 1877, Straßmann became a member of the Prussian House of Representatives.
-Straßmann supported the separation of church and state which made him a target to anti-semitic attacks of court chaplain Adolf Stoecker in 1883.
+Straßmann supported the separation of church and state which made him a target to antisemitic attacks of court chaplain Adolf Stoecker in 1883.

 Straßmann was married to Louise Cohen (1835–1889) from 1862 until his death in 1885.
 Their daughter Henni Lehmann became a well-known painter.
 His son Wolf died aged 35.

 A funeral service for Wolfgang Straßmann was held in Berlin's City Hall, with Rudolf Virchow giving the eulogy.